 - Offer to pay only for tuition costs, and make your child responsible for all other expenses.

 - Provide a stipend to cover housing and meals.
-In exchange, you could make your child cover tuition and fees by getting scholarships, a job or their own student loans.
+In exchange, you could make your child cover tuition and fees by getting scholarships, a job or their own student loans without a cosigner.

 - Commit to an annual or four-year amount you can contribute to your child’s education (e.g., $3,000 per year).
 Then, let your child determine how to use that money for college costs.

 Starting early can make a big difference in how much you can put toward your child’s college education, according to Motske.

 “You don’t actually have to pick between your child’s college and your retirement,” he said.
 “The earlier you start planning for both, the more options you create.”

 If you started saving for retirement with your first paycheck out of school, as you get older, you may need to set aside less money each month to reach your retirement goals.
 That could free up more income to put into a college savings account, including a tax-advantaged 529 investment account.

 The key, said Motske, is to create a plan early on — before your options are limited, if possible.
 “Earmark money for college savings as your child grows,” he said.
 “Once your child moves from daycare to public school, take the money you were spending and put it in a college fund.”